What Is Overactive Bladder?

 Ideal candidates for overactive bladder treatment with InterStim or Axionics therapy are men and women who are experiencing urgency incontinence and/or the symptoms of urgency incontinence, do not have an obstruction in the urinary tract, and have not responded to more conservative therapies.

-How is Overactive Bladder Diagnosed and Treated?
+How is Overactive Bladder Diagnosed?

 To diagnose an overactive bladder, one of our experienced urologists will conduct an exam to help identify the source of the condition.
 Together, you can then curate a personalized solution for gaining control of your overactive bladder and relieving your symptoms.
 Urodynamics testing is a diagnostic approach commonly used to measure pressure in the bladder and evaluate muscle contractions or spasms.
 This may involve a collection of assessments that provide valuable insight into how your bladder, urethra, and sphincters control the containment and release of urine.